- Rate Movie[Total: 23 Average: 2.3]

 To help offset their risk on Downsizing, Annapurna got Paramount to co-finance with them.
 As the picture was quickly moving forward, Megan Ellison stopped returning all calls from (now deceased) Paramount head Brad Grey — which is certainly one way how to end a business deal.
 The sudden loss of Annapurna stalled development, which made Damon dropping out of Manchester pointless — though he did land an Oscar nom for remaining on as producer.

-In late 2015, Brad Grey eventually decided to greenlight Downsizing with Paramount footing the entire bill, which was reported by the studio as $68 million.
+In late 2015, Brad Grey eventually decided to greenlight the picture and the budget for Downsizing was $68 million with Paramount footing the entire bill.
 Production began in April 2016 for 70 days and Payne was awarded the luxury to take about one full year in the editing room.
 Paramount had both commercial and awards hope for Downsizing and it landed the prestigious slot as the opening night movie, in competition, at the Venice Film Festival — which is the launching pad for the industry’s award season.
 Paramount also premiered their two other award hopefuls mother! and Suburbicon (also starring Damon) at Venice, both of which received a coveted competition slot.
 Downsizing received a positive response at the festival, mother! divided auds and Suburbicon was a complete dud.
 After riding the great buzz from Venice, Downsizing screened at the Telluride Film Festival and the Toronto International Film Festival a few days later and it was mostly met with indifference.
 The awards buzz was then muted for the pic.

 Reviews were mixed and the film bowed into a very competitive Christmas market against Jumanji: Welcome to the Jungle, Pitch Perfect 3, The Greatest Showman, Father Figures and the modest nationwide expansions of Darkest Hour and The Shape Of Water.
 Tracking was pointing to a 4-day holiday opening between $10 – $12 million, but it pulled in a troubling $7,670,130 — placing #7 for the frame led by holdover Star Wars: The Last Jedi.
 The 3-day cume was $4,954,287 and auds hated the movie, giving it a toxic C cinemascore.
 Downsizing posted a small 5.1% decline over the New Year’s session to $4,702,309 but then sank 53.2% to $2,202,311 in its third weekend and promptly lost most of its theater count.
 The domestic run closed with a terrible $24,449,754.